 In order to keep up with the rapidly changing landscape of the modern business world, great businesses must develop innovation cultures.
 Innovation culture is essential to the success of any company.
 It helps to create a company-wide attitude that encourages your team to take ownership of their ideas, invest themselves in the company’s success, and adapt processes and systems to meet the present and future needs of your business and its customers.

-While there are many great companies offering innovation in today's market, several businesses merit special attention.
+While many elite companies offer innovation in today's market, several businesses merit special attention.
 This list includes five companies that have used innovation culture to grow their business and five lessons we can learn from their successes.

 Level the Playing Field

 Kickbox was an answer to the problem of curating innovation within an organization so that every idea gets vetted in the real world.
 Every project received a prepaid card worth $1,000 so that an employee could self-budget and fund their initial innovation, before preparing a project for delivery to executives and management.
 This box leveled the playing field so that employees at all levels of the business were encouraged to innovate and create new things, even if they did not match their position or Adobe's usual software.

 This level playing field is essential for giving employees ownership of innovation, for cultivating an environment where any idea has room to be tested in the marketplace, and for creating concrete vetting processes for ideas.